The Muslim Philanthropy Digital Library: Language

 The collection is available English and Arabic, with more languages being added in the second phase of the project.

 Types of Documents

 The collection is amassing a variety of documents, including monographs, journals, statistics, essays, discourses, annual reports and historical sketches, in addition to any other texts of relevance.

 Spatial Domain

-Muslim-majority countries and communities worldwide.
+The library holds documents pertaining to Muslim-majority countries and communities worldwide.